The Doll Test

 Author: Carole Boston Weatherford

 Carole Boston Weatherford is the author of numerous award-winning books.
 Her picture book BOX: Henry Brown Mails Himself to Freedom, illustrated by Michele Wood received a Newbery Honor.
 Unspeakable: The Tulsa Race Massacre, illustrated by the late Floyd Cooper, was a National Book Award longlist title, won the Coretta Scott King Award for author and illustrator, and received a Caldecott Honor and a Sibert Honor.
-She was named the Young People’s Poet Laureate in 2024 for her dedication to writing poetry for children.
+She is dedicated to writing poetry for children and is the 2025 and 2026 Young People’s Poet Laureate.
 When she’s not traveling or visiting museums, Carole is mining the past for family stories, fading traditions, and forgotten struggles.
 She lives in North Carolina.

 Illustrator: David Elmo Cooper